 See AA Traveller for more about Tekapo and to book accommodation.

-Reported by Matt Philp for our AA Directions Winter 2018 issue
+Reported by Matt Philp for our AA Directions Summer 2018 issue